vighneshiyer/vighneshiyer.com/content/research/events/2025_03-beyond_cuda/index.md

 But what if, someone went _beyond_?
 Beyond what, you might ask?
-Why, of course, to defeat Team Green, we must go [_Beyond CUDA_](https://lu.ma/beyondcuda25).
+Why, of course, to defeat Team Green, we must go beyond _CUDA_.
 Ah yes, the impenetrable moat of Team Green: the CUDA language, programming model, compiler, a vast set of optimized libraries, and a rock solid runtime (among many other fortifications).

 No one has gone _beyond_, but many fools continue to dare to try.
 Today, I had a first-row seat to see a showcase of Team Red's latest attempt.
-Hosted by their own neocloud, [Tensorwave](https://tensorwave.com/), they put together a show with many users and contributors to Team Red's CUDA killer.
+Hosted by their own neocloud, [TensorWave](https://tensorwave.com/), they put together a show with many users and contributors to Team Red's CUDA killer.

 So, how did it go?
 Is Mr. Leather-Jacket shaking in his leathers?